 There, you can create your first objective and make it transparent for all relevant stakeholders.
 This will give them easy access to it so they can clearly understand the direction where the company (or the department in this case) is headed.

-Now let’s imagine that you need to separate your high-level objectives on different functions.
+Now let’s imagine that you need to separate your high-level objectives into different functions.
 In the case of the Engineering example, those could be “Design” as well as “Operational” goals.

 To distinguish between the objectives of these 2 functions, all you have to do is add different swimlanes in the respective workflow of your Portfolio board.